alipirani88/Growth-rate-estimate/README.md

 # Growth-rate-analysis (In-progress)

-#### The purpose of this pipeline is to estimate the growth rate of a bacteria in a medium by looking at their sequencing read coverage and calculating their peak to through ratio(PTR; ratio of copy numbers at origin of replication to terminus).
+#### This pipeline estimates the growth rate of a bacteria in a medium by looking at their sequencing read coverage and calculating their peak to through ratio(PTR; ratio of copy numbers at origin of replication to terminus).

 The algorithm of this pipeline is based on a published article named: Growth dynamics of gut microbiota in health and disease inferred from single metagenomic samples http://science.sciencemag.org/content/349/6252/1101.long with a few minor changes.